Fifteen Million Merits: Filming and post-production

 Euros Lyn directed the episode; Brooker had written reviews of Lyn's work on the science fiction programme Doctor Who and Lyn was familiar with his articles in The Guardian and his show Nathan Barley.
 Daniel Kaluuya was cast as Bing Madsen, based on an audition in which he performed Bing's rant on Hot Shot.
 Kaluuya would later be cast by Jordan Peele in the 2017 horror film Get Out because of the strength of this scene.
 Jessica Brown Findlay played Abi, having recently finished working on historical drama Downton Abbey.
 Rupert Everett played Judge Hope, Julia Davis played Judge Charity and Ashley Thomas, known by the stage name "Bashy", played Judge Wraith.

 Additionally, characters riding the exercises bikes include Dustin, an unpleasant cyclist played by Paul Popplewell and Swift, a woman with a crush on Bing played by Isabella Laughland.
-Hannah John-Kamen was cast as the Hot Shot winner Selma, whilst Kerrie Hayes played Glee, a poor singer wanting to appear on Hot Shot.
+Hannah John-Kamen was cast as the Hot Shot winner Selma, whilst Kerrie Hayes played Glee, a mediocre singer wanting to appear on Hot Shot.

 Filming took place in Buckingham, on a disused university campus.
 Due to the small budget, every scene was filmed on one set, which was redressed for each location.
 The sets feature working screens, as using visual effects would have required a larger budget and more time.
 For example, when Kaluuya swiped his hand in front of a screen attached to his bike machine, a crew member would press a button to trigger the screen's response.
 Digital avatars called "doppels" represented each character on the screens, including in a large Hot Shot audience.
 An illustrator and a team of animators worked on the doppels, with every cast member being assigned an avatar, and hundreds more avatars appearing in the Hot Shot audience.
 Many audience reactions were shot so that they could be inserted as appropriate responses to the story and dialogue.
-The "cycling chamber" shown is one of thousands in the building in which the story take place; a low budget meant this building could only be shown sparingly.
+The "cycling chamber" shown is one of thousands in the building in which the story takes place; a low budget meant this building could only be shown sparingly.